antfu/eslint-config/README.md

 > Since v3.0.0, ESLint v9.5.0+ is now required.

 > [!WARNING]
-> I am super appreciated and even a bit flatted that so many of you are fond of using this config.
-For that, I tried to make it as flexible and customizable as possible to fit more use cases.
+> I am super appreciative and even a bit flattered that so many of you are fond of using this config.
+For that reason, I tried to make it as flexible and customizable as possible to fit more use cases.
 >
-> However, please keep in mind that this is still **_a personal config_** with a lot opinions.
-Changes might not always be pleased by everyone and every use cases.
+> However, please keep in mind that this is still **_a personal config_** with a lot of opinions.
+Changes might not always work for everyone and every use case.
 >
-> If you are using this config directly, I'd suggest you **review the changes everytime you update**.
+> If you are using this config directly, I suggest you **review the changes every time you update**.
 Or if you want more control over the rules, always feel free to fork it.
 Thanks!

 ## Usage